m4ttsch/omscs-notes-notes/computer-networks/content-distribution.md

 ## Server Selection
 The fundamental problem with server selection is determining which server to direct the client to.

-A CDN can use many different criteria to select the server for the client, such as: the server with lowest load; the server with the lowest network latency relative to the client; or just any “alive” server.
+A CDN can use many different criteria to select the server for the client, such as: the server with lowest load; the server with the lowest network latency relative to the client; or just any "alive" server.

 CDNs typically aim to direct clients towards servers that provide the lowest latency since latency plays a very significant role in the web performance that clients see.